greshilov/omim/docs/INSTALL.md

 ## Desktop

 You would need Clang, Boost and Qt 5.
 With that, just run `omim/tools/unix/build_omim.sh`.
-It will build both debug and release versions to `omim/../omim-build-<target>`, as well as OSRM backend for generating maps.
+It will build both debug and release versions to `omim/../omim-<target>`.
 Command-line switches are:

 * `-r` to build a release version
 * `-d` to build a debug version
-* `-o` to build OSRM backend
+* `-s` to skip desktop app building
 * `-c` to delete target directories before building

-To build a generator tool only, set `CONFIG=gtool` variable.
-To skip building tests, use `CONFIG=no-tests`.
-If you have Qt installed in an unusual directory, use `QMAKE` variable.
+* `-p` directory for built binaries

+You can specify target to build by positional arguments: `build_omim.sh target1 target2 ...`.
+For example to build generator tool only, use: `build_omim.sh -cr generator_tool`.

 When using a lot of maps, increase open files limit, which is only 256 on Mac OS X.
 Use `ulimit -n 2000`, put it into `~/.bash_profile` to apply it to all new sessions.